Get Started with AwardcoGet a Demo

 One trend that will be increasingly important for the future is something we’re calling “reward compensation.”
 This is the idea that employees receive, on top of their own salary, an added bonus they can use for their own rewards.
 We’re excited by the prospect that employee rewards can (and should) be part of compensation rather than a nice fluffy perk or addendum to existing workplace compensation.
 We’ve seen some organizations move toward this viewpoint of recognition and rewards being part of compensation rather than a perk, and it’s an exciting development to follow.

 Greater Emphasis on Employee Well-Being

 While always important, employee well-being initiatives will become even more integral as part of an organization's arsenal to support employee health and safety.
 Ensuring employees have the tools they need to live well in every aspect of their lives will help retain talent, increase employee satisfaction, and boost ROI as organizations support the physical, mental, financial, social, and occupational well-being of their employees.

-Because work schedules are going to continue being flexible, and expand to more flexibility, daily feedback will become even more vital as teams synchronize their work.
-Feedback has always been a part of work, but its importance will continue to grow as we move into the future.
+Because work schedules are going to continue being flexible, and expand to even greater flexibility, daily feedback will become even more vital as teams synchronize their work.
+Feedback has always been a part of work, but its importance—and frequency—will continue to grow as we move into the future.

-These trends outlined here are only some of what we can expect as we move forward into the future—and employee recognition will continue to be an integral part of the future of work itself.
-No matter what lies ahead it’s important to recognize that organizations are made of people, and it’s in the individuals that make up our organizations that we can find the most strength.
-As we look ahead let us not forget to focus on the individuals, not just the process, and build a culture of appreciation that will weather any storm.
+The trends outlined here are only some of what we can expect as we move forward into the future—and employee recognition will continue to be an integral part of the future of work itself.
+No matter what lies ahead, it’s important to recognize that organizations are made of people, and it’s in the individuals that make up our organizations that we can find the most strength.
+As we look ahead, let us not forget to focus on the individuals, not just the process, and build a culture of appreciation that will weather any storm.